 So how are we elevating the standard for POC blood tests?

 As a life science entrepreneur, I co-founded Truvian with the vision of making routine health testing convenient, affordable, and actionable for today’s connected consumers.
 At Truvian, everything that we do comes back to our core mission of giving individuals unprecedented access to the information that shapes their health.
-We believe in a world where consumers can walk into a clinic, complete their routine wellness tests within 20 minutes using just a small blood sample, and engage in a real-time conversation with the healthcare provider about what those results mean for their individual health trajectories in the context of their lives.
+We believe in a world where consumers can walk into a clinic, complete their routine wellness tests under 45 minutes using just a small blood sample, and engage in a real-time conversation with the healthcare provider about what those results mean for their individual health trajectories in the context of their lives.
 This is the reality that we are working towards – gone are the days of treating patients with a “one-size-fits-all” approach, enduring the pain of multiple tubes of blood samples, or holding our breath for weeks as we await a test result.

-The pandemic has served as a catalyst for innovations in reliable, quick, and easy diagnostics.
+Diagnostics is primed for innovations that are reliable, quick, and easy.
 By shifting routine testing to the point of care, we can empower consumers with regular insights into their health.
 This approach to better blood testing will improve health outcomes, consumer experiences, and access to care – ultimately, keeping our communities healthier.